Hiker Shuttle Service

 Mt.
 Whitney East Face

-BOOK NOW Dates Overview Itinerary Resources This is the classic route up Mt Whitney, the highest peak in the lower forty-eight states.
+Contact Dates Overview Itinerary Resources This is the classic route up Mt Whitney, the highest peak in the lower forty-eight states.
 The 2,000-foot-high face is rated 5.6, but do not underestimate it!
-You will be at over 14,000 feet carrying a small pack with the essentials for the day, and ascending about 12 pitches … Read more
+You will be at over 14,000 feet carrying a small pack with the essentials for the day, and ascending about 12 pitches of … Read more

 Bear Creek Spire via North Arête and NE Ridge